Are you ready for CHANGE?

-Counselling can really be helpful if you are worried about something,
+Talking with professional therapists can really be useful if you are worried about something,

-cannot understand why you feel a certain way or if you have strong unwanted
+cannot understand why you feel a certain way, cannot get motivated to achieve your desired goals or if you have strong unwanted

 separate who listens effectively, without judging or jumping to conclusions

-Most people who come to counselling want to change something in their
+Most people who come to the therapies want to change something in their

 lives.

-Cognitive Behavioural Therapy (CBT) for example seeks to help you change
+Cognitive Behavioural Therapy (CBT) and CBT oriented coaching identify and help you change

 destructive or unhelpful ways of thinking about things.
 The trouble is,